mooogy/lookback/README.md

 ## Welcome to Lookback

-**Lookback** is a lightweight, header-only **C++20 backtesting library** designed for speed and flexibility, utilizing C++20 concepts to ensure type-safe code.
+**Lookback** is a lightweight, header-only **C++20 backtesting library** designed for speed and flexibility, it leverages C++20 concepts to ensure type-safe and robust code.

-Lookback takes a modular approach, allowing you to plug in custom trading strategies and run them efficiently on historical datasets.
+Lookback takes a modular approach, allowing you to plug in custom trading strategies and run them efficiently on historical datasets, making it easy to experiment with new ideas and optimize your trading algorithms.

 ## Features